Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Withstand**
 | Whenever the Champion takes damage during a round, they gain an additional 1 Soak die against further damage.
-This effect stacks until the start of the Champion's next turn.
+This effect stacks indefinitely and lasts until the start of the Champion's next turn.
 |
 | **Force of Will**
 | When the Champion Focuses to heal, they may choose to restore durability to their worn armor in lieu of Vitality.